GrinnellAppDev/Android-Training-Fall-2018/week2.md

 - Give it the name: Android-hello-world-app
 - Do not edit the README.md file for now
 - Finish creating the repo
-- Copy the link to the repo, it should looks something like this: https://github.com/Tapszvidzwa/Android-hello-world-app.git
+- Copy the link to the repo, mine looks like this: https://github.com/Tapszvidzwa/Android-hello-world-app.git
 - In Android Studio, open your terminal and follow the commands below

 #### For the next steps, if you have forgotten the git commands, first trying using [this](https://www.learnenough.com/git-tutorial) as a cheat sheet, otherwise call Tapiwa :)